Blog

 As you can see, there are many potential reasons why your hotspot may not work.
 Whether you have an Apple or Android device, the above fixes should help you get your Internet connectivity back to where it should be in no time.

 Of course, you may also have an outdated phone.
-In that case, it may be time to upgrade your handset.
-Navi can help with our Phone Navigator page, on which you'll be able to compare dozens of different phone offers to find the right smartphone for your needs.
-Check it out today.
+In that case, it may be time to upgrade your mobile.
+Our free, unbiased Phone Deal Finder below can help you compare dozens of different phone offers to find the right smartphone for your needs.